SoftwareHeritage/swh-graph/docs/compression.rst

 - Statistics on the number of edges of each type are written in a text file, ``graph.edges.stats.txt``

+.. _graph-compression-mph:

 2. MPH
 ------

-As discussed in :ref:`swh-graph-java-basics`, a node in the Software Heritage :ref:`data model <data-model>` is identified by its SWHID (see :ref:`persistent identifiers <persistent-identifiers>`), but WebGraph internally uses integers to refer to node ids.
+As discussed in the `Rust API tutorial <https://docs.rs/swh-graph/latest/swh_graph/_tutorial/index.html>`_.)
+, a node in the Software Heritage
+:ref:`data model <data-model>` is identified by its SWHID (see :ref:`persistent identifiers <persistent-identifiers>`), but WebGraph internally uses integers to refer to node ids.